By Mira Thomas | Updated January 23, 2026

 Time is perhaps the most precious commodity for executives.
 AI keyboards help them craft thoughtful, professional responses while on the move between meetings or during travel.

 Sarah Martinez, a CFO at a mid-size tech company, shared with me: "I used to flag emails to respond to when I got back to my desk.
 Now I handle about 70% of my correspondence from my phone, and nobody can tell I'm not at my computer.
-The time savings are significant."
+The time savings are significant.
+What's changed in the last year is that the AI now anticipates what I need—it suggests relevant data points from our financial reports, reminds me of previous conversations with the recipient, and even flags potential compliance issues before I hit send."

 Business executives particularly benefit from AI keyboards for business professional use that can help maintain a consistent professional tone across all communications.